 The grime and debris that builds up over the course of a gardening season can become a major problem if left untreated, and the end of winter is a great time to get your greenhouse back to pristine condition.
 This will allow more light into the greenhouse and help keep your plants healthy.

-Commercial greenhouse cleaning products are designed specifically for the dirt and grime found in most greenhouses, but you can get similar results out of hot soapy water.
 Once your greenhouse is clean, let it ventilate for a few days to fully dry out and check the entire structure for damage or parts that need replacing.

 Using rainwater for your plants is a great way to cut costs while making your garden more environmentally friendly, and there are easy ways to set up a rainwater collection system.
 Some plants, including blueberries, respond better to rainwater than the more alkaline tap water.